TGR DISTRICT BOARD OF DIRECTORS

 Joe duMenil - Precinct 2 (Board Chairman) - Term expires 05/2024

-Precinct 2 encompasses the largest geographic area in the TGRGCD area.
-The western boundary is Highway 16 in the Helotes area, Camp Bullis on the east, Loop 1604 on the south and the Bexar County line to the north.
-Small parts of Kendall and Comal Counties also reside within Precinct 2.
+Precinct 2 encompasses the largest geographic area in District with the western boundaries being Highway 16 in the Helotes area, Camp Bullis on the east, Loop 1604 in the south and the Bexar County line to the north.
+This Precinct also extends into Kendall and Comal Counties within the City Limits of Fair Oaks Ranch.
+Also included in the Precinct 2 boundaries are the City of Grey Forest, a portion of the City of Helotes, numerous residential and commercial communities and the environmentally protected Government Canyon Nature Park.

 The largest development in Precinct 3 is Timberwood Park, where the lot sizes are larger than the typical home-sites.
 Camp Bullis and Camp Stanley cover most of the western portion of the district.
 Timberwood can be found on the east.
 The southern boundary runs up against the Stone Oak area and the Cibolo Creek forms most of the northern boundary.